Learning spatially adaptive sparsity level maps for arbitrary convolutional dictionaries: Methods

 Instead of a single, fixed dictionary, here, we employ an entire set of convolutional dictionaries $\Dd$ with different numbers of filters $K$ and kernel sizes $k_f \times k_f$.
 Given training data, we minimize a mean squared error (MSE)-based loss function

-which means that the network $\mathrm{NET}_{\Theta}$ is exposed not only to various raw data-target pairs, but also to different reconstruction problems of the form \eqref{eq:PR}.\\ Being able to employ larger dictionaries in terms of larger $K$ and kernel size $k_f \times k_f$ with richer structure implies increased memory consumption when unrolling the FISTA-block.
+which means that the network $\mathrm{NET}_{\Theta}$ is exposed not only to various raw data-target pairs, but also to different reconstruction problems of the form \eqref{eq:PR}.

+Being able to employ larger dictionaries in terms of larger $K$ and kernel size $k_f \times k_f$ with richer structure implies increased memory consumption when unrolling the FISTA-block.
 Therefore, employing truncated back-propagation \cite{shaban2019truncated} is an attractive choice for unrolling a relatively large number of iterations with many large intermediate quantities.
 More precisely, during training, we first compute $\sd^{T^\prime} = \mathrm{FISTA}^{T^\prime}(\sd_0, \Ad,\Dd, \YY^{\prime}, \LLambda)$ with the FISTA-block with the current estimate of $\LLambda$ \textit{without} tracking gradients.
 Then, we perform additional $T-T^{\prime}$ unrolled iterations (starting the FISTA iteration from $\sd^{T^\prime}$) by also tracking the gradients of $\Theta$ to train by minimizing \eqref{eq:loss_function}.
 We used $T=64$ and $T^{\prime}=36$.